-Trinity has a passion for serving those that need help both within the church and surrounding communities.
+Trinity has a passion for serving those that need help in both our surrounding communities or around the world.
 This is where we get our name “The small church that does big things”.

 We are always looking for ways to help others.
-If someone in the congregation identifies a need, we usally dive in.
+If someone in the congregation identifies a need, we usually dive in.